Dimension Polynomials for Affine Partial Difference Algebraic Groups: Introduction

 Now we will give a brief summary of the concepts and results in this paper in the language of difference algebra.
 A difference ring ($\s$\=/ring) is a commutative ring along with a set $\s=\basicset$ of pairwise commuting endomorphisms.
 When $n=1$, this is an ordinary $\s$\=/ring, and when $n>1$, this is a partial $\s$\=/ring.
-Many standard concepts in commutative algebra have difference algebraic analogues.
+Many standard concepts in commutative algebra have natural difference algebraic analogues.
 For example, a $\s$\=/field is a $\s$\=/ring where the underlying ring is a field, and a $\s$\=/ideal $I$ of a $\s$\=/ring $R$ is an ideal $I$ of $R$ that is closed under each of the endomorphisms in $\s$.
 Given a $\s$\=/ring $R$ and some subset $F\subseteq R$, we write $[F]$ for the smallest $\s$\=/ideal of $R$ containing $F$.
+Any composition of the basic endomorphisms $\basicset$ can be written $\s_1^{k_1}\cdots\s_n^{k_n}$ for $k_1,\dots,k_n\in \mathbb{N}$, and we call such a composition a transform of the $\s$\=/ring $R$.
+We assign a natural order to the transforms of a $\s$\=/ring, where $\ord(\s_1^{k_1}\cdots\s_n^{k_n})=k_1+\cdots+k_n$.
+A $\s$\=/polynomial over a $\s$\=/field $k$ in the $\s$\=/indeterminates $\{y_1,\dots,y_s\}$ is a polynomial over $k$ in the indeterminates $\{\s_1^{k_1}\cdots\s_n^{k_n}(y_i)\ |\ 1\leq i\leq s,\ k_1,\dots,k_n\in \mathbb{N}\}$.
+We get an induced order on the $\s$\=/polynomials over $k$, where the order of an indeterminate is the order of the corresponding transform, and the order of a $\s$\=/polynomial is the highest order of the indeterminates it contains.